 Bear in mind the area is quite exposed to sun, so cover yourself accordingly.
 It is prohibited to climb the structures.

+Lancelin is a small town by the coast of West Australia with a population of less than 800, and it is one of the most popular holiday locations among the locals.
 The town offers proximity to a number of beaches, and therefore it is a great location for bird watchers, surfers, divers, and swimmers.
 You can find surfing equipment, and kite or bike rentals in town – you can simply get out of the car and start the fun.

+The town lies along Route 60 that leads to other attractions including the Pinnacles Desert or Lake Thetis.
+The crowds sometimes miss the unique landscape in Lancelin.
 The town is right next to the largest sand dunes in the Western Australia.

 Many visitors come here to sandboard, but it is possible to ride a dune buggy or motorbike if you are looking for something more adventurous.
 Just a little tip, wear a scarf or a jacket with a hood because the strong wind will keep blowing sand to your face.
 While the sand dune is open to the public, it’s best you have some sand driving experience before taking your 4WD onto the dunes.